fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Service/v1.6.1/Set-AzureStorageAccount.md

 # Set-AzureStorageAccount

 ## SYNOPSIS
-Updates the properties of a storage account in an azure_2 subscription.
+Updates the properties of a storage account in an Azure subscription.

 ## SYNTAX